-Dealmaking activity in this space has grown immensely over the past decade and that boom has really picked up steam in recent years.
+Dealmaking activity in this space has grown immensely over the past decade, and that boom has really picked up steam in recent years.
 From 2020 to 2022, the volume of M&A transactions more than doubled.
 In the following years, the AI market continued to post steady growth.
-Dealmaking activity rose by about 21% in 2024 on an annual basis.
+The trend became even more pronounced in 2025, as dealmaking activity experienced another significant surge.
+Growth in 2025 doubled relative to the previous year, resulting in a remarkable 44% increase in deal volume.

-In the first half of 2025, buyers preferred to keep their M&A strategies private as only 15% of transactions disclosed their financial terms, keeping with historical trends.
-Total disclosed M&A deal value reached $55.5 billion, aided by 7 megadeals reported in the first quarter and 9 in the second quarter.
+Buyers preferred to keep their M&A strategies private as only 15% of transactions disclosed their financial terms, keeping to historical trends.
+After the record numbers of 2025, total disclosed M&A deal value reached $18.6 billion in Q1 2026.
+There were 4 megadeals reported with the largest one reaching over the $5 billion threshold and median disclosed M&A deal size was $31 million.

 Download the Report